codecraftingtools/codecraftingtools.github.io/_sources/design.rst.txt

 consider:

 Preemptive Multitasking
-  Systems where the execution of a task may be forcibly suspended by the operating system in order to give another task a turn.
+  Execution of a task may be forcibly suspended by the operating system in order to give another task a turn.
 Many real-time systems, for example, have long-running lower-priority tasks that must be preempted by high-priority short-duration tasks in order to meet real-time deadlines.
 This is typically achieved by creating a separate operating-system thread or process for each task.
+In many real-time systems, these threads and processes can be assigned priority values to ensure that high-priority tasks take precedence over low-priority ones.

 Cooperative Multitasking
-  Systems where tasks may voluntarily yield execution to other tasks at specific points in time.
+  Tasks may voluntarily yield execution to other tasks at specific points in time.
 One example of this type of concurrency is a physics simulation involving several models, where each of these models must be updated at each time step.

-Parallel Processing System
+Parallel Processing
-  System where tasks execute simultaneously on different processors.
-  These systems are often used to speed up program execution or perform several unrelated tasks at once.
+  Tasks execute simultaneously on different processors.
+Parallel processing is often used to speed up program execution or perform several unrelated tasks at once.
 In many general-purpose parallel-processing systems, several operating-system threads or processes can be executed in parallel.